JeromyCole/pong2.0/README.md

 Number of rounds until game completion <br />
 Using ctrl+f/cmd+f search for the commented "zcontrol-b2" and "zcontrol-b3" in the program.
 Currently set for 3 rounds.
 Output of winner displayed on screen as well as sent to console.

+Reset game wins <br />
+To reset the game win counter that is displayed at the end of the game, delete both .PICKLE files in root directory.

 ## Updates Added: <br />

 -Super attack (Player can automatically return the ball chaotically) - Current odds of cast are 1/15 <br />